FPGA VME Bridge Replacement for End of Life Tsi148

 The XCalibur1930 provides up to 8 GB of DDR3-1866 ECC SDRAM, two XMC/PrPMC slots, and 512 MB of NOR flash (with redundancy).
 It also supports Gigabit Ethernet, PMC I/O, USB, SATA, and RS-232/422/485 serial ports out the P2 backplane connectors.
 The front panel supports 10 Gigabit Ethernet, Gigabit Ethernet, USB, and RS-232 serial ports.

-XChange4003 is a VME64x carrier card that facilitates connectivity of XMC/PMC modules to the VMEBus, by utilizing a Xilinx Artix-7 FPGA-based VME bridging solution.
+XChange4003 is a VME64x carrier card that facilitates connectivity of XMC/PMC modules to the VMEBus, by utilizing an AMD (formerly Xilinx) Artix-7 FPGA-based VME bridging solution.
 The FPGA-based VME bridge solution assures long production life and high performance operation.

 XChange4003 supports all deployed versions of the VMEBus protocol, from the original VME32 up through VME64x and 2eVME/2eSST operation, making it an effective solution for interfacing any XMC/PMC module to any system’s VMEBus backplane.